rtthomas/ReactContactLite/README.md

 - `<EntityType>Actions>.js` defines Redux asynchronous action constants an asynchronous `save<Entity>` action method for sending new or edited entities to the server
 - `<EntityType>Reducer.js` defines the Redux store for the entity type, containing an array of all the entities, and a map of the entities keyed on the entity's MongoDB ObjectId (key) field

-Responsive behaviour of the entity table and entity popup components is implemented using the React styled-components package.
+Responsive behaviour of the entity table and entity popup components is implemented using the React styled-components package, described [here](https://styled-components.com/docs).
 The small form (<768 px) behavious of each is implemented in:
 - `ResponsiveTable.js` switches from the column header and rows form to one where each entity is displayed one field label and value per row; in this display the table is not sortable
 - `ResponsiveFoirm.js` switches from displaying the field labels to the left of the values to displaying them above the fields